KIM-6/kim6/README.md

 ### Option 2: Remove using `servicemenuinstaller`

-If you installed KIM6 using a `.tar.gz` archive:
+If you installed via Dolphion, you can also do:

 ```
 servicemenuinstaller uninstall ~/.local/share/servicemenu-download/kim6*.tar.gz
 ```

-In the unusual case when the archive was stored elsewhere, you need to locate it and change the path above.
+In the unusual case when the archive was stored elsewhere (meaning you have non-standrd `$XDG_DATA_HOME`, you need to locate the archive and change the path above.

 ### Option 3: Remove from a cloned repository